liamsmith3194/ace-of-steaks/README.md

 ![Django Admin - Add Booking](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/django-admin-add-booking.PNG)

--   An admin user is also able to amend any booking and any piece of information from that booking, for example; location, number of guest and date and time.
+-   An admin user is also able to amend any booking and any piece of information from that booking, for example; date and time, location and number of guests.
--   A booking can also be deleted singly or in batch.
+-   A booking can also be deleted as a batch or individually.

 ![Django Admin - Edit Booking](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/django-admin-edit-booking.PNG)